 Most of Tennessee's waterways are warmwater streams and rivers.
-As the name implies these are warm in the summer months with temperatures ranging from 70 - 90° F.
+As the name implies, these are warm in the summer months with temperatures ranging from 70 - 90° F.

-Some rivers and larger streams can navigated and fished by motor boats.
+Some rivers and larger streams can be navigated and fished by motor boats.
 Most of the resource is smaller waters which are fished by bank access, in-stream wading or floating in canoes or john boats.
 Most warmwater streams are located on private property.
 To assure the future of these fisheries, respect landowner's rights by obtaining permission to enter the property and leave the area cleaner than you found it.